I’m the urban spaceman, baby; I’ve got speed.

 This is science fiction, but it’s also math.
 More specifically, it’s proof by contradiction.
 As Ben Blum-Smith recently wrote on Twitter: “Sufficiently long contradiction proofs *make me sad*!
 When you stick with the mathematical characters long enough, you start to get attached, and then they disappear, never to have existed in the first place.”

-This will be an essay about things that seem as if they exist but which, when you study them deeply enough, turn out not to exist after all.
+This will be an essay about things that seem to exist but which, when you study them deeply enough, turn out not to exist after all.

 Odd perfect numbers are a good example, unless they aren’t.
 A perfect number is a number that is the sum of its own divisors (not including the number itself); so for instance 6 is perfect because 6 = 1+2+3 and 28 is perfect because 28 = 1+2+4+7+14.
 Are there any odd perfect numbers?
 Nobody’s found one yet, but we’ve learned a lot about odd perfect numbers over the past five centuries; someday we may know so much about them that we’ll be able to conclude that there aren’t any.
 Or maybe our dossier of the properties of odd perfect numbers will eventually guide us to one.

-This uncertainty is endemic to math research; often we don’t know whether our efforts will result in a proof or a counterexample, and it’s often a back-and-forth process.
+This uncertainty is endemic to math research; often we don’t know whether our efforts will result in a proof or a counterexample, and it’s often a back-and-forth process, with us first betting one way, then betting the other.
 Douglas Adams, in Life, the Universe, and Everything, wrote that the way to fly is to throw yourself at the ground and miss.
 In an almost, but not quite, entirely similar fashion, the way to find a proof is to throw yourself into constructing a counterexample and fail, and the way to find a counterexample is to throw yourself into constructing a proof and fail.